How can we help?

 Message events

-Message event data (send, open, click, bounce, and more) is created and stored automatically in the system when a message event takes place.
+Message event data like send, open, click, and bounce is created and stored automatically in the Cordial system when a message event takes place.

 Message events are inherently system-generated events associated with message sending activity.